rivalrockets/rivalrockets.github.com/_posts/2008-03-28-conclusion-on-the-theme-wordpress-25-i.md

 categories:
   - Blog
 ---
-WordPress 2.5 is going to be out soon and any theme I find that I like could potentially be broken by it, so I&#8217;ll wait.
+WordPress 2.5 is going to be out soon and any theme I find that I like could potentially be broken by it, so I'll wait.